AdaCore/training_material/courses/rust_essentials/130_memory_management/07_drop.rst

     }
   }

+.. container:: latex_environment tiny

   :error:`error[E0184]: the trait 'Copy' cannot be implemented for this type; the type has a destructor`